Frequently Asked Questions

 What lineage did you study?
 Who did you study with?
 Who permitted you to share this wisdom?

-Threshold Ceremonies are spiritual rites, woven to honor major transitions, such as death, birth, love, grief, and renewal.
+Medicine Immersions are woven to honor major transitions, such as death, birth, love, grief, and renewal.
 We focus on the ceremony itself as the medicine, and the preparation and integration that surround it.
 This is intimate work rooted in reverence and relational depth.
 I do not encourage nor condone any illegal activities.
 This includes the purchase, sale, transfer, or use of any illegal substances, or partaking in any unlawful activities related to illegal substances.

 What is the cost of a session?
 Do you offer financial assistance or scholarships?
 Where does the money go?

 Sessions are priced to reflect the depth of training, presence, and care that go into this work.
-My 1:1 constellation sessions, integration support packages, and womb massage offerings are each offered at a set rate that sustains the practice.
+My 1:1 constellation sessions, deep processing, and womb clearing offerings are each offered at a set rate that sustains the practice.
 I reserve a limited number of discounted sessions or packages each month for those experiencing financial hardship or systemic barriers.
-Threshold Ceremonies are offered by direct referral or introduction only and are rooted in the practice of reciprocity.
+Medicine Immersions are offered by direct referral or introduction only and are rooted in the practice of reciprocity.
 The suggested contribution reflects what those with similar training and ceremonial experience receive.
-An initial offering is made at the first preparation session, with the option to offer more after the ceremony if moved to do so.
-25% of all contributions for Threshold Ceremonies are redistributed to Indigenous-led organizations and community efforts that steward the medicines, traditions, or values this work draws upon.
-More information about these partnerships can be found on the Community Projects page or by asking me.
+An initial offering is made at the first preparation session, with the option to offer more after the ceremony, if moved to do so.
+25% of all contributions for Medicine Immersions are redistributed to Indigenous-led organizations and community efforts that steward the medicines, traditions, and values this work draws upon.
+More information about these partnerships can be found here and on the Community Projects page.
 Payment is due at the time of service unless other arrangements are made.
 Payment plans may be discussed upon request.

 What is your cancellation and refund policy?

 For one-on-one sessions, cancellations made with more than 48 hours’ notice may be rescheduled or canceled with a partial refund.
 If canceled more than two weeks in advance, a full refund may be provided.
 Within 48 hours, sessions are non-refundable except in cases of emergency or illness.
-For Threshold Ceremonies, there is no deposit; contributions are given in the spirit of reciprocity.
-Because funds are distributed to Indigenous and community efforts, no refunds are available after the time of service.
+For Medicine Immerions, there is no deposit; contributions are given in the spirit of reciprocity.
+Because funds are distributed to Indigenous and community efforts, no refunds are available.